lbdyck/ezmenu/README.md

 ### Configuration

+A sample menu is provided in the EXEC library under the name SAMPLE.

 Create a member in the same REXX library where EZMENU was copied under any name (e.g. YOURMENU) with the following control records: